Mazar (mausoleum): In Egypt

 In Egypt, many mashhads devoted to religious figures were built in Fatimid Cairo, mostly straightforward square structures with a dome.
 A few of the mausoleums at Aswan were more complex and included side rooms.
 Most of the Fatimid mausoleums have either been destroyed or have been greatly altered through later renovations.
-The Mashad al-Juyushi, also called Mashad Badr al-Jamali, is an exception.
-This building has a prayer hall covered with cross-vaults, with a dome resting on squinches over the area in front of the mihrab.
+The Mashad al-Juyushi (also called Mashad Badr al-Jamali), is an exception.
+This building has a prayer hall covered with groin vaults, with a dome resting on squinches over the area in front of the mihrab.
 It has a courtyard with a tall square minaret.
 It is not clear whom the mashhad commemorates.

-Two other important mashads from the Fatimid era in Cairo are those of Sayyida Ruqayya and of Yayha al-Shabib, in the Fustat cemetery.
-Sayyida Ruqayya, a descendant of Ali, never visited Egypt, but the mashhad was built to commemorate her.
+Two other important mashhads from the Fatimid era in Cairo are those of Sayyida Ruqayya and of Yayha al-Shabib, in the Fustat cemetery.
+Sayyida Ruqayya bint Husayn, a descendant of Ali, never visited Egypt, but the mashhad was built to commemorate her.
 It is similar to al-Juyushi, but with a larger, fluted dome and with an elegantly decorated mihrab.

 In Pakistan

 Some shrines draw both Sunni and Shia pilgrims.
-One example is the shrine of Abdol-Ghazi Sahab in Karachi, said to be a relative of Ja'far al-Sadiq, the sixth imam.
+One example is the shrine of Abd al-Ghazi Sahib in Karachi, said to be a relative of Ja'far al-Sadiq, the sixth imam.
 He had fled from the Abbasids in Baghdad to Sindh, where he was given refuge by a Hindu prince.
 The Shias venerate him as a member of the family of imams, while the Sunni simply see him as a person of great sanctity.

 Another example is the Lahore shrine of Bibi Pak Daman, thought to be the place of burial of one of Ali's daughters and four other women of Muhammad's family.
 The famous Sufi saint of the Sunni branch of Islam, Sayyid Ali Hujwiri (died 1071), once meditated for forty days in this shrine.